mbuckler/personal-website/content/home/about.md

 As an entrepreneurial engineer I quickly gravitated to both industrial and academic research.
-While finishing my M.S. at UMass Amherst I formed [Firebrand Innovations](http://www.firebrandinnovations.com/) as a way of monetizing intellectual property I developed while in highschool.
+While finishing my M.S. at UMass Amherst I formed [Firebrand Innovations](http://www.firebrandinnovations.com/) as a way of monetizing intellectual property I developed while in high school.
 These days I can be found in Cornell's [Computer Systems Laboratory](http://www.csl.cornell.edu/) plugging away at code for powerful new computer vision systems.